 - Rough Skin - Rough skin is easy to tell just by its texture.
 Dry skin feels rough to the touch.
 It happens due to the layers of the skin peeling off.
 It might be due to small flaking that happens as well.

 When to See a Doctor

 Dry skin is common especially during winter.
 If left untreated, it can get worse and cause discomfort.
 When you experience cracking, bleeding, and spreading dry patches, it’s best that you see a doctor.
-These can be characteristics of a skin concern or disease that might need special treatment.
-Keep skin youthful and healthy with these tips from bath and body guide.
+These can be characteristics of a skin concern that might need special treatment.

 Products for Dry Skin

 There are products made just to address the needs of dry skin.
 Soaps, detergents, and alcohols are just some of the products that you need to avoid.
 There are alternatives or gentler types of these products you can use.
 The following are the products you need for dry skin.